 Most of the drugs we take come in the form of a pill, a shot, or maybe a spray.
-But Purnina Malik of ARx explores alternative approaches to drug delivery.
+But Purnina Malik explores alternative approaches to drug delivery at ARx.
 “Because we don't work with the traditional dosage forms, we are able to capture therapeutic benefits that are outside of those realms,” she says.
 She and her colleagues at ARx develop and manufacture medicated patches and thin films that go under the tongue.

 So-called transdermal patches provide controlled drug dosages into the bloodstream over a prolonged period of time.
 “It eases the burden on the patient compared to oral pills, meaning compliance goes up,” says Malik.
 Sublingual thin films, which go straight into the bloodstream after dissolving under the tongue, offer a more rapid onset of action compared to oral pills.
 They are also appealing to patients who struggle to swallow pills, she explains.